Ilya Mikhalchuk: Curiosities

 In 2011, a temporary namesake of Mikhalchuk Ilya Philippovich, a conservationist, leader of the "Plant your tree" movement and Arkhangelsk freak, who thought he was a tree, planned to go for Mayor of Yakutsk.
 The name "Ilya Philippoich Mikhalchuk" is one of dozens, for which he officially received a new passport.

 Family

-Married, has two sons.
+Married, he has two sons.
 Both sons have studied in Switzerland and the United States.